Healthy Chicken Croquettes Recipe with Zucchini and Onions

 ground chicken patties on a parchment paper lined baking sheet.

-1. Heat a heavy-bottom skillet on a medium heat on your burner.
+1. Heat a heavy-bottom skillet on medium heat on your burner.
 Add a thin layer of oil.

 chicken croquettes and sour cream on a white platter.